-There are many reasons residents may choose to keep a small number of poultry in the backyard.
+There are many reasons residents may choose to keep a small number of poultry in their backyard.
 Chickens can help people live more sustainably by recycling kitchen scraps into fertilisers and having the added bonus of producing fresh eggs.

-Residents in the City of West Torrens are permitted to keep chickens provided they follow these guidelines to ensure that they are kept in a healthy and sanitary environment.
+Residents in West Torrens are permitted to keep chickens (chooks) provided they follow these guidelines to ensure that they are kept in a healthy and sanitary environment.